openziti/ziti-doc/docusaurus/docs/learn/core-concepts/config-store/overview.md

 Ziti Service Configurations, henceforth "Configs", may be associated with a service to provide metadata for the application that is being delivered by that service.

-Configs are created and updated through the edge-management API and consumed by Edge SDKs through the edge-client API.
+Configs are created and updated through the edge-management API and consumed by edge SDKs through the edge-client API.
 Configs and Config Types are Ziti entities.
 Each Config is an instance of a Config Type.

 ## Overview